awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.CNAMESwap.md

 1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk)\.

-1. [Clone your current environment](using-features.managing.clone.md), or launch a new environment running the configuration you want\.
+1. [Clone your current environment](using-features.managing.clone.md), or launch a new environment running the platform version you want\.

 1. [Deploy the new application version](using-features.deploy-existing-version.md#deployments-newversion) to the new environment\.